Radiation Therapy Program

 RTT 3221.
 Directed Clinical Learning II.

-Students will gain additional skills in clinical procedures, interaction with patients and professional personnel.
-Students apply knowledge from previous clinical learning experience under the supervision of a registered radiation therapist.
-Students are tested on intermediate clinical radiation therapy skills.
+This course provides students with opportunities to gain additional skills in clinical procedures and interaction with patients and professional personnel.
+Students apply knowledge from previous clinical learning experiences under the supervision of a registered radiation therapist.

 Grade Mode: Standard Letter